camunda/camunda-docs/versioned_docs/version-8.1/components/connectors/out-of-the-box-connectors/power-automate.md

 You can use an output mapping to map the response:

 1. Use **Result Variable** to store the response in a process variable.
 For example, `myResultVariable`.
 2. Use **Result Expression** to map fields from the response into process variables.
 It comes with a pre-filled value of `= {flowSessionId: response.body.flowsessionId}`.
 To use operation _Get the status of a flow run_, you need a `flowSessionId`.
 This expression will add it in the context for you.
-Learn more in [Get the status of a flow run](#get-the-status-of-a-flow-run).
+Learn more in [get the status of a flow run](#get-the-status-of-a-flow-run).

 Response example: